 (2) For the purposes of this Part an employee is to be regarded as an employee of the person or body prescribed by the regulations for that employee.

-[Section 4A inserted by No. 35 of 2011 s.
+[Section 4A inserted: No. 35 of 2011 s.
 50.]

 4B.
 Employer contributions, duty to make etc.